A BRIEF HISTORY OF SLOVENIA

 In December 1991 Slovenia gained a new constitution and on 15 January 1992 Slovenian independence was recognized by the EU.
 Like many eastern European countries Slovenia faced a painful transition from Communism to Capitalism during the 1990s.
 However in 2004 Slovenia became a member of the EU.
 Also in 2004 Slovenia joined Nato.
 In 2007 Slovenia joined the Euro.

 Slovenia, like the rest of Europe was affected by the recession of 2009 but it soon recovered.
-Today tourism is a flourishing industry in Slovenia.
-Today the population of Slovenia is 2 million.
+Today its economy is growing steadily.
+Tourism is a flourishing industry in Slovenia.
+In 2020 the population of Slovenia was over 2 million.

 A brief history of Albania